 Gone are the days of TV guides and appointment television.
-The latest generation of TV watchers has ushered in a new age of viewership – not only in terms of what they view, but how they view and consume TV content.
-From a countless number of streaming platforms like Netflix or Hulu to multiple device options like Roku or Apple TV, the combination of ways to watch is virtually endless.
+The latest generation of TV watchers has ushered in a new age of viewership – not only in terms of what they view but how they view and consume TV content.
+From countless streaming platforms like Netflix or Hulu to multiple device options like Roku or Apple TV, the combination of ways to watch is virtually endless.

-So, who are these modern television watchers relying on streaming services and TV adapters?
+Who are these modern TV watchers?
 Are they all that different from a traditional cable subscriber?

 We thought you’d never ask – let’s dive into the data!